-This manual is part of a set of Color Controller E-820[TM] documentation that includes the following manuals for users and system administrators:
+This manual is part of a set of the supplier E-750 documentation that includes the following manuals for users and system administrators:

-- The Quick Start Guide summarizes the steps for configuring the E-820 and printing.
-It also describes how to access the online documentation. - The User Software Installation Guide describes how to install software from the User Software CD to enable users to print to the E-820, and also describes setting up printing connections to the E-820. - The Configuration Guide explains basic configuration and administration of the E-820 for the supported platforms and network environments.
-It also includes guidelines for setting up UNIX, Windows NT 4.0/2000, and Novell NetWare servers to provide printing services to users. - The Printing Guide describes the printing features of the E-820 for users who send jobs from their computers. - The Color Guide provides information on managing the color output of the E-820.
-It explains how to calibrate your copier and take advantage of the EFI Fiery ColorWise® color management system, as well as features in ColorWise Pro ToolsTM. - The Fiery Color Reference addresses concepts and issues associated with managing color output of the E-820 and outlines key workflow scenarios.
-In addition, it offers information on printing color documents from popular Microsoft Windows and Apple Mac OS applications. - The Job Management Guide explains the functions of the job management utilities, including EFI Command WorkStationTM and EFI Fiery DocBuilder ProTM, and how you can use them to monitor and control jobs on the E-820.
+- The Quick Start Guide summarizes the steps for configuring the supplier E-750 and printing.
+It also describes how to access the Acrobat PDF files on the User Documentation CD. - The User Software Installation Guide describes how to install software from the User Software CD to enable users to print to the supplier E-750, and also describes setting up printing connections to the supplier E-750. - The Configuration Guide explains basic configuration and administration of the supplier E-750 for the supported platforms and network environments.
+It also includes guidelines for setting up UNIX, Windows NT 4.0/2000, and Novell NetWare servers to provide printing services to users. - The Printing Guide describes the printing and scanning features of the supplier E-750 for users who send jobs from their computers. - The Color Guide provides information on managing the color output of the supplier E-750.
+It explains how to take advantage of the ColorWise[®] color management system, as well as features in ColorWise Pro Tools[TM]. - The Fiery Color Reference addresses concepts and issues associated with managing color output of the supplier E-750 and outlines key workflow scenarios.
+In addition, it offers information on printing color documents from popular Microsoft Windows and Apple Mac OS applications. - The Job Management Guide explains the functions of the job management utilities, including Command WorkStation[TM] and DocBuilder Pro[TM], and how you can use them to monitor and control jobs on the supplier E-750.
 This manual is intended for an operator or administrator, or a user with the necessary access privileges, who monitors and manages job flow, performs color calibration, and troubleshoots problems that may arise. - Release Notes provide last-minute product information and workarounds for some of the problems you may encounter.

-Copyright © 2002 Electronics For Imaging, Inc. All rights reserved.
+Copyright © 2004 Electronics for Imaging, Inc. All rights reserved.

 This publication is protected by copyright, and all rights are reserved.
-No part of it may be reproduced or transmitted in any form or by any means for any purpose without express prior written consent from Electronics For Imaging, Inc., except as expressly permitted herein.
-Information in this document is subject to change without notice and does not represent a commitment on the part of Electronics For Imaging, Inc.
+No part of it may be reproduced or transmitted in any form or by any means for any purpose without express prior written consent from Electronics for Imaging, Inc. Information in this document is subject to change without notice and does not represent a commitment on the part of Electronics for Imaging, Inc.

-The software described in this publication is furnished under license and may only be used or copied in accordance with the terms of such license.
+This publication is provided in conjunction with an EFI product (the "Product") which contains EFI software (the "Software").
+The Software is furnished under license and may only be used or copied in accordance with the terms of the Software license set forth below.